swhustla/pycon2017-alzheimers-hack/README.md

 The ADNI study has [three phases](http://adni.loni.usc.edu/study-design/): ADNI1, ADNI GO and ADNI2.
 New participants were recruited across North America during each phase of the study and agreed to complete a variety of imaging and clinical assessments.
 Participants are followed and reassessed over time to track the pathology of the disease as it progresses.
 [ADNI3 launched in September 2016](https://fnih.org/what-we-do/current-research-programs/adni3) and will run until 2022, aiming to recruit 1,200 volunteers as well as re-evaluate 800 previous ADNI participants in this time.

 There are three "standard" data sets that have been compiled from raw ADNI data for TADPOLE.
+From these three ADNI datasets (see the [ADNI website for more information on the standard D1, D2, D3 ADNI datasets](https://tadpole.grand-challenge.org/data/)), the following two datasets have been compiled for the PyCon UK 2017 Alzheimer's Hackathon:

-**D1: Longitudinal training set**
+**LB1_LB2: Longitudinal training set**
 Longitudinal measurements (i.e. over multiple visits) with associated outcomes (i.e. labelled training set) compiled from the entire ADNI history.
-Contains all individuals that have provided data in at least two visits (different dates) across ADNI1, ADNI GO and ADNI2.
+Contains all individuals that have provided data in at least two visits (different dates) across ADNI1, ADNI GO and ADNI2 **up until May 2010**.
 Data from sources such as MR & PET imaging, cognitive tests, CSF biomarkers and clinical assessment have been processed using standard ADNI data pipelines.

-**D2: Longitudinal test set**
-Longitudunal measurements for rollover individuals who will be participating in ADNI3.
+Individuals flagged under the `LB2` column are rollover individuals who will be participating in ADNI3.
 This is the population for whom TADPOLE predictions should be made.
-Predicted outcomes will be evaluated against ADNI3 rollovers once this data is collected in 2018.
+For the PyCon UK hackathon, predicted outcomes will be evaluated against a held-out test set (i.e. recent visits from LB2 rollover patients).
+For the wider TADPOLE Challenge, predicted outcomes will be evaluated against ADNI3 rollovers once this data is collected in 2018.

-**D3: Cross-sectional test set**
+**LB4: Longitudinal held-out test set**
-Strict subset of D2, containing a single (most recent) time point and a limit set of variables for the individuals in D2.
-Although we expect worse forecasts from this data set than those generated from D2, D3 represents the information typically available when selecting a cohort for a clinical trial and therefore has its own intrinsic scientific value.
+Longitudinal measurements for visits for LB2 patients **from May 2010 onwards**.

 **Other data sets**
 Many other open data sets are available that might serve as useful additional training data should participants wish to look at it.
 For example: